 Some of the common underlying causes of swollen lymph nodes include:

 - Lymphoma: The most common reason for enlarged lymph nodes is a type of cancer called lymphoma.
 There are over 30 types of lymphoma in dogs, but most of them start in the lymph nodes.
 This type of cancer involves white blood cells and can affect multiple parts of a dog's body.

 - Reactive hyperplasia: This cause of swollen lymph nodes is benign.
 It is an indication of the immune system working hard.
 It may occur due to an infection that the body is fighting.

 - Lymphadenitis: This means a lymph node is inflamed.
 It may occur due to an infection that has resulted in chronic inflammation.
-Systemic fungal infections and some parasites may cause this type of lymph node enlargement.
+Systemic bacterial, viral, fungal infections and some parasites may cause this type of lymph node enlargement.

 - Hemorrhage: If surrounding tissues are damaged due to trauma or disease, hemorrhage of the lymph node may occur, causing swelling.
 It may also be seen in dogs with bleeding disorders.